 A vocal advocate of public scholarship, Dr. Leavy has appeared on national news, radio and is regularly quoted by the print and online news media (for example, The New York Times, The Los Angeles Times, USA Today).
 She is also routinely interviewed about her work by popular and scholarly media.
 She has regular blogs in The Huffington Post, The Creativity Post and We Are the Real Deal and publishes freelance op-eds.

+In 2015 Dr. Leavy was announced as the youngest recipient of the Special Career Award given by the International Congress of Qualitative Inquiry.
+The award recognizes her entire body of work, and particularly honors her advancement of qualitative and arts-based research.
 Dr. Leavy received a 2014 Special Achievement Award from the American Creativity Association which honors creativity and innovation in every field.
 The Special Achievement award recognizes her extraordinary work advancing arts-based research and the ground-breaking Social Fictions series.
 Arts-based scholars from all over the world, including many of the Social Fictions authors, sent in letters of support calling Dr. Leavy “a visionary” and the Social Fictions series “a watershed moment in the academy.”
 In recognition of her remarkable contributions to the discipline of sociology The New England Sociological Association named Dr. Leavy the 2010 “New England Sociologist of the Year.”
 She has also been nominated for the International Congress of Qualitative Inquiry’s Lifetime Achievement Award and remains on the list of active nominees.